Gilbert Rule: Flight abroad

 In 1662, he was ejected under the Bartholomew Act.
 He returned to Scotland, preached for a time in Fife, but incurring the displeasure of the Privy Council, fled to France and Holland.
-He took the degree of M.D. at Leyden, graduating in 1665, and practised medicine.
+He studied medicine at Leyden, graduating with an MD in 1665.
+He went on to practise medicine.

-In 1672, along with his brother Robert (a presbyterian minister), Rule travelled to Derry, where Robert was installed as minister until 1688.
+In 1672, along with his brother Robert, a presbyterian minister, Rule travelled to Derry, where Robert was installed as minister until 1688.
 The First Derry Presbyterian Church records say: